notaturkey/notaturkey/README.md

 - 👨🏽‍💻 I’m currently a DevOps Engineer At NASA's Kennedy Space Center
 - 🌱 I’m currently exploring Node.js and the plethora of tools that can be used alongside it.
 - 🤔 My interest lies in both full stack development and DevOps.
-- 💬 Ask me about anything, I love to answer!
+- 💬 Ask me about outdoor activities, I love to climb, hike, and snowboard!
 - 📫 Email me at [mcdonald.thomas1284@gmail.com](mailto:mcdonald.thomas1284@gmail.com).